Pliosaurus: History of taxonomy

 Although being the type genus of pliosaurids, Pliosaurus was for nearly two centuries a poorly understood taxon due to the lack of an adequate description of the holotype of P. brachydeirus.
 This led in particular to many pliosaur genera since recognised as distinct being sometimes considered species, or even junior synonyms, of Pliosaurus.
 In 1960, Halstead (then called Tarlo) revised the taxonomy of Late Jurassic pliosaurids, making the first revision of the type genus.
 In his paper, he considered the following three species as valid: P. brachydeirus, P. brachyspondylus, and the newly described P. andrewsi.
 Simultaneously with the publication of the official description of P. funkei in 2012, Another article written by Knutsen alone and concerning the taxonomic revision of the genus Pliosaurus as a whole is published.
 According to him, the species P. brachydeirus, P. brachyspondylus, P. macromerus, P. rossicus (Note: When he described the proposed neotype of P. macromerus, Knutsen suggested that P. rossicus might be a synonym, noting the shared presence of only six symphyseal tooth sockets and five premaxillary tooth sockets.
 However, he maintained the validity of both taxa, as their stratigraphic ranges do not overlap and the specimens have not been adequately described.
 The following year, Benson and colleagues observed that the proposed neotype of P. macromerus actually possesses seven symphyseal tooth sockets, and that it may originally have had as many as nine in life.
 Thus, this difference was considered sufficient to distinguish it from P. rossicus.
-The authors of this study even provisionally classify a specimen historically attributed to P. macromerus, discovered in the Kimmeridge Clays at Cumnor, Oxfordshire, as belonging to P. rossicus on the basis of the number of symphyseal tooth sockets.) and P. funkei are valid.
+The authors of this study even provisionally classify a specimen historically attributed to P. macromerus, discovered in Cumnor, Oxfordshire, as belonging to P. rossicus on the basis of the number of symphyseal tooth sockets.) and P. funkei are valid.
 However, he maintains the validity of both species P. brachyspondylus and P. macromerus on the basis of proposed neotypes, their original type specimens being deemed non-diagnostic.
 P. andrewsi, which was long considered a valid species of the genus, turns out to have too many morphological differences to be placed in Pliosaurus.
 In 2013, Benson and colleagues recognised the validity of the following six species: P. brachydeirus, P. rossicus, P. funkei, P. kevani, P. westburyensis, and P. carpenteri.
 As no formal petition to ICZN was made to designate the neotypes of P. brachyspondylus and P. macromerus, these two species are then considered as dubious.